cs0320/notes/book/src/promises-fetch-prs/promises-fetch-prs.md

 This is called a _chain_ of promises.
 Once the response is received, we convert it to an object.
 Once that conversion process is done, we print the result.

 You can find more examples like this in the livecode repository.
+We'll also talk more about them in the gearup for this upcoming sprint.

-### What about Types?
+### What about types?

 `Promise<T>` is a generic type in TypeScript.
 By default, `fetch` returns a `Promise<any>`---beware, here.
 The `any` type exists, at least in part, for interoperability with JavaScript, and it disables many checks involving computation "downstream" of the `any` value.